tanmay-rpatil/misc-commands/README.md

 sudo ./clean.sh #execute it
 ```

-## Evince (Document vievwer fails to open links when chrome is the default browser) 📚
+## Evince (Document viewer) fails to open links when chrome is the default browser 📚

 The error message it dumps is along the lines of